 Skip to main content

 It’s not uncommon for certain individuals within an organization to bear a portion of the weight from those around them.
 Managers at every level assume responsibility for those within their team and ultimately, for their team’s productivity and output.
-But what happens when this responsibility becomes a burden?
-Many organizations will face the following consequences:
+In most cases, managers have neither the time nor the skills to lead alongside their professional duties.
+This unhealthy and unsustainable situation, which exists in most organizations, often leads to a concentration of workload and decision-making that contradicts the principles of distributed leadership.

 Not only do managers lose energy when responsibility rests solely on their shoulders, but every other employee underneath them does too.
-There’s nothing more demotivating than lacking purpose in the workplace — if no one holds you responsible or expects you to expend your full effort?
+There’s nothing more demotivating than lacking purpose in the workplace—if no one holds you responsible or expects you to expend your full effort?
 It becomes very difficult to push yourself or feel fulfilled in your work.
 Employees who are made to feel this way will quickly lose interest and relocate to another organization.
+By promoting individual team empowerment and that of entire teams, organizations can foster a sense of ownership and engagement among all team members, leading to higher motivation and retention.

-«Zeitgeist» Leadership requires an optimal combination of Self Leadership, Team Leadership, and People Leadership.
-Rather than responsibility resting with the few, responsibility is instead shared by all.
+Rather than responsibility resting with the few, responsibility is instead shared by all. «Zeitgeist» Leadership is the optimal combination of Self Leadership, Team Leadership, and People Leadership.
+This is the essence of distributed leadership, where leadership and accountability are spread throughout the organization, enabling collaborative leadership and shared responsibility at every level.
 Leadership is no longer simply about the leadership of others, but also about increasing leadership of oneself.
-This approach relieves the strain on managers while providing individual empowerment to employees so they may step up and take ownership.
-We believe this kind of Self Leadership will be essential for the success of people and organizations in the future.
+This approach relieves the strain on managers while providing individual empowerment to employees so they can step up and take ownership.
+Ultimately, this model drives sustainable team empowerment and organizational success.

 «impulzity provides direct and immediately implementable support.»